Azure/hpcpack-template/Bicep/README.md

 * [Bicep tools](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/install)

   There're several options of Bicep tools.
-Among these, VS Code + Bicep extension is recommended for authoring and deploying.
+Among these, [VS Code](https://code.visualstudio.com/Download) + [Bicep extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) is recommended for both authoring and deploying.
 Azure CLI and Azure PowerShell can be used for automatic scripts.

+### Deployment using VS Code

+Refer to [this document](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-vscode) for a general guide on the deployment.
+It's recommended to generate a parameter file from a bicep file for easy deployment and redeployment.

 ### Templates that are integrated with Active Directory Domain